sealionking/drupal_module_og-sm/README.md

 * `hook_og_sm_site_delete($site)` : Site node being deleted.

-There are also special post-action hooks available: the default action hooks (insert, update, save) are called during a DB transation.
+There are also special post-action hooks available: the default action hooks (insert, update, save and delete) are called during a DB transation.
 This means that it is not possible to perform actions based data in the database as all SQL operations are not committed yet.

 To allow modules to interact with a Site node actions after the Site node & all queries by implemented hooks are stored in the database, following extra action